Interview with EU Commissioner Vladimír pidla

 Council to agree on this piece of legislation.
 I would hope that we can see a definitive result in the course of 2009.

-Europe of results - applying Community law" which suggests ways to improve the application of Community law.
+"A Europe of results - applying Community law", which suggests ways to improve the

-But we are not yet at the stage of implementing and applying the revised directive, we are at the stage of designing it.
+But we are not yet at the stage of implementing and applying the revised Directive, we are at the stage of designing it.

 We consider that the present problems faced in EWCs' operations are linked to inappropriate practices in companies as well

-as to shortcomings in the present directive rather than to failures by the Member States to implement the directive.
+as to shortcomings in the present Directive rather than to failures by the member states to implement the Directive.
 The

-content of the revision should therefore be aimed at addressing the shortcomings identified in the directive so as to
+content of the revision should therefore be aimed at addressing the shortcomings identified in the Directive so as to

 ensure the effectiveness of transnational information and consultation rights.

-practice between social partners will be crucial.
+between social partners will be crucial.

 for the whole Commission.
 This was underlined by President Barroso recently when addressing a plenary session of the